-- Lift the hose ring [1] sideways off the membrane cap and slide it down. - → The valve opening [2] is now exposed. - Unscrew the membrane cap. - → Air can now flow through the valve opening.
+- ▶ Lift the hose rings [1] sideways off the membrane cap and slide them down. - → The valve opening [2] is now exposed. - Unscrew the membrane cap. - → Air can now flow through the valve opening.

-Fig. 10: Lifting off the hose ring
+Fig. 11: Lifting off the hose rings

-- 1 Hose ring - 2 Valve opening
+- 1 Hose rings - 2 Valve opening

-- ▶ Empty electrolyte from the membrane cap. - ▶ Rinse the membrane cap with mains water. - Rinse the electrode finger with mains water. - Lay a piece of special emery paper on a paper wipe. - Hold the sensor upright. - Hold the special emery paper in place and move the tip of the working electrode over it at least twice.
+- ▶ Empty the electrolyte out of the membrane cap. - Rinse the membrane cap with mains water. - ▶ Rinse the electrode finger with mains water. - Lay a piece of special emery paper on a clean, smooth surface. - Hold the sensor upright. - ► Hold the special emery paper in place and move the tip of the working electrode over it at least twice.
 Use a fresh area of the emery paper for each pass.

-Fig. 11: Using emery paper to clean the working electrode
+Fig. 12: Emerying the working electrode

-- ▶ Return the hose ring to its original position. - → The valve opening is now covered. - When changing the membrane cap: - Perform the same operations as for commissioning (see section 4.2, p.
-16). - → Maintenance has now been completed and the sensor can be put back into use.
+- ▶ Return one hose ring to its original position. - → The valve opening is now covered. - When changing the membrane cap: - Perform the same operations as for commissioning (see section 4.2, p.
+15). - Maintenance has now been completed and the sensor can be put back into use.